danishiqbalsiddique/danishiqbalsiddique/README.md

 - 👋 Hi, I’m  Danishiqbalsiddique
-- 👀 I’m interested in ...coading
+- 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...python,java
 - 💞️ I’m looking to collaborate on ...Internship
 - 📫 How to reach me ...on socal media like:- danishiqbal9599015@gmail.com  | Linkedin : Danish-Iqbal-57a9aa184